A Guide for students, parents and guardians on the 16-19 Bursary Fund.

 The school works very closely with other agencies on behalf of vulnerable students to ensure that the bursary meets the needs of the student, and for those students who are assessed for eligibility of either award, this information remains confidential and known only to those who are involved in the administration of the bursary awards.

-Please refer to the website links for the Bursary application and information documents which will provide you with further clarification.
+Please refer to the information below for the Bursary application and information documents which will provide you with further clarification.
 If you have any questions regarding 16-19 Bursary funding, please do not hesitate to contact Mrs Jayne McMillan, Head of School Business and Resources in the Finance Office on 01298 212156.